Mind the map! Accounting for existing map information when estimating online HDMaps from sensor: What Kind of Existing Map Could We Use?

 We develop MapModEX, a standalone map modification library.
 It takes nuScenes map files and sample records, and for each sample outputs polyline coordinates for dividers, boundaries and pedestrian crosswalks in a given patch, around the ego vehicle.
 Importantly, our library provides the ability to modify these polylines to reflect various modifications: removal of map elements, addition, shifting of pedestrian crossings, noise addition to point coordinates, map shift, map rotation and map warping.
 MapModEX will be made available after publication to facilitate further research into incorporating existing maps into online HDMap acquisition from sensors.

-We implement three challenging scenarios, outlined next, using our MapModEX package, generating for each sample 10 variants of scenarios 2 and 3 (scenario 1 only admits one variant).
+We implement \textbf{three challenging scenarios}, outlined next, using our MapModEX package, generating for each sample 10 variants of scenarios \textbf{2a}, \textbf{2b}, \textbf{3a} and \textbf{3b} (scenario \textbf{1} only admits one variant).
 We chose to work with a fixed set of modified maps to reduce online computation costs during training and to reflect real situations where only a finite number of map variants might be available.